pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 You will create a [Connection Object](https://github.com/vitaly-t/pg-promise/wiki/Connection-Syntax#configuration-object) that pg-promise will convert into a URL.

-In this case, you'll be using the user `postgres`, which by default, does not have a password.
-It's important to note, A setup without a specific username and no password is not secure but ok for participating in a lesson or working on a lab since there is no sensitive information being passed around.
+In this case, you'll be using the user `postgres`, which does not have a password by default.
+It's important to note a setup without a specific username and no password is not secure but ok for participating in a lesson or working on a lab since no sensitive information is being passed around.

-When you work for a company, you will have a specific username and password.
-As an aside, when you start your job as a dev, most companies will set up your computer for you with usernames, password and configurations.
-This will be handled either by an IT department or senior developer.
-Therefore, learning how to configure things like Postgres at this stage is less critical than learning to use it to build apps.
+You will have a specific username and password when you work for a company.
+As an aside, when you start your job as a dev, most companies will set up your computer for you with usernames, passwords, and configurations.
+This will be handled either by an IT department or a senior developer.
+Therefore, mastering how to configure things like Postgres at this stage is less critical than learning to use it to build apps.

 ```
 postgres://postgres@localhost:5432/colors_dev
 \________/\________/\_______/\___/\_________/
 protocol user host port sub-database
 ```

 - `cn` - is short for connection